-With input from James N. Rowe, a colonel from Special Forces, Al Mar Knives was the earliest company that made a tactical knife with their special SERE model specially designed for the military in 1979.
+With input from James N. Rowe, a Colonel in the Special Forces, Al Mar Knives was the earliest company that made a tactical knife with their special SERE model specially designed for the military in 1979.

 Blade lengths of those knives varied from 3 inches to 12 inches, but in most models, blade lengths never went beyond 4 inches for any legal reasons in US jurisdictions.
-A knife maker, Bob Terzuola, is credited with creating the phrase tactical knife.
+A knife maker, Bob Terzuola, is credited with coining the phrase ‘tactical knife’.

-Companies like Benchmade, Buck Knives, Al Mar Knives, Kershaw Knives, Spyderco and Gerber Legendary Blades collaborated with tactical knife makers.
+Companies like Benchmade, Buck Knives, Al Mar Knives, Kershaw Knives, Spyderco, and Gerber Legendary Blades collaborated with tactical knife makers.

 Some companies retained those knife makers as full-time designers.
 Some tactical knife makers such as Chris Reeve and Ernest Emerson opened their own production companies; Chris Reeve Knives and Emerson Knives, Inc.

-In an extreme situation, a tactical folding knife can make a difference between death and life.
+In an extreme situation, a tactical folding knife can make a difference between life and death.
 So it is important to make sure that you are using the right one.

 It should be neither heavy nor light; rather it should be ergonomic with finger grooves, non-slip grip and comfortable while using it.

 Generally, a handle is made of G10, Leather, Aluminum, Bone, Celluloid, Molded hard Plastic, Rubber, Stainless Steel, Wood.
-In this case, high-quality G10, Leather, Aluminum and Molded Glass-Reinforced Nylon hand are best for all type of tactical fixed and folding blade knives.
+In this case, high-quality G10, Leather, Aluminum and Molded Glass-Reinforced Nylon hand are best for all types of tactical fixed and folding blade knives.
 Those are lightweight and easy to use.

 Whatever it is made of, the fact is you always want a handle that is stable and does not absorb moisture.
 Handles made of wood, bone or ivory, absorb moisture and they are not stable.

-When we are talking about the blade element, it is said that the best of best is Damascus Steel.
+Damascus Steel is the best of the best when discussing the blade element.
 It is reputable for both its durability and sharpness.
 But, Damascus Steel is costly and not available widely.

 Finally, you need to know about the best style of tactical folding knife’s blade and handle which is one of the most important things.